Toxics in Packaging Legislation at the State Level

 There is some variation between the states as to which exemptions are available and the expiration dates for exemptions.
 A unique provision in Maine's law is that materials used to replace heavy metals in packaging may not create a hazard equal to or greater than the hazard created by the heavy metals.

-The CONEG model also requires that manufacturers or suppliers provide certificates of compliance to its customers stating that a package or packaging component is in compliance with the CONEG limits; these certificates of compliance must be placed on a file at the manufacturer or supplier, and can be reviewed by the public and the appropriate state authority upon request.
-Some of the state laws contain identical certificate of compliance requirements as the model; others require certificates in only certain instances, e.g., at the request of a state agency, a customer, or a member of the public.
+The CONEG model also requires that manufacturers or suppliers provide certificates of compliance to its customers stating that a package or packaging component is in compliance with the CONEG limits; these certificates of compliance must be placed on a file at the manufacturer or supplier and can be reviewed by the public and the appropriate state authority upon request.
+Some of the state laws contain an identical certificate of compliance requirements as the model; others require certificates in only certain instances, e.g., at the request of a state agency, a customer, or a member of the public.

 As to testing methods, the model legislation also does not specify testing methods for detecting heavy metals, as it was the SRC's determination that all common testing methods are accurate at the 100 ppm level.
 The SRC did suggest referencing ASTM test methods or the U.S. EPA Office of Solid Waste and Emergency Response publication, Test Methods for Evaluating Solid Waste (SW 846).
-Several states, including Connecticut, Georgia and Virginia, have incorporated this recommendation into their legislation.
+Several states, including Connecticut, Georgia, and Virginia, have incorporated this recommendation into their legislation.